 Sponsored by Take Your Dog To Work Day® creator Pet Sitters International, this award is presented to the entry that best highlights the special human-canine bond and importance of pet adoptions.
 Qualifying print or online entries include newspaper or magazine articles, blog posts and personal essays.
 The award consists of a $300 cash prize.

 Jill Breitner – How to Be the Best (Foster) Home Possible

 The Harrison Stephens Inspirational Feature Award

 Named in honor of Harrison Stephens, a newspaper editor who wrote thought-provoking features marked by journalistic integrity and humor until his death just before his 100th birthday.
 This award is for a feature article that highlights the human-canine bond and leaves the reader with a smile.
 Potential topics include working dogs (or a lazy dog with a winning personality), or dog-centric nonprofits that promote positive outcomes for pets and people.
 The award is sponsored by Sally and Tom Reeder and consists of a $300 grant.

 Dogwise Best Book Award

-Sponsored by Dogwise Publishing. $500.00 to the author of the best book.
+Sponsored by Dogwise Publishing. $500 to the author of the best book.
 The winner will be chosen by the president of DWAA from the winners of all the book categories.
-The award is a $500.00 cash grant.
-Do not apply for this award.
+The award is a $500 cash grant.

 DWAA Distinguished Service Award